wp-plugins/edd-eu-vat-compliance/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Comply with EU VAT regulations for digital goods: Charge your customers the VAT rate according to their location and save evidence required by EU Laws
+EDD Plugin to comply with Europe VAT regulations for digital goods: Charge your customers the VAT rate according to their location and save evidence required by EU VAT Regulations (VATMOSS)

 == Description ==

-EDD EU VAT Compliance automatically shows the correct VAT rate (According to your visitors location) in your [Easy Digital Downloads](http://wordpress.org/extend/plugins/easy-digital-downloads/) checkout page and make sure the billing address and your visitor location match to use them as two factor validation for the applied VAT rate.
-Also, this information is saved in your payment details for future reference or audit.
+Easy Digital Downloads Plugin thats let you be in compliance with EU VAT regulations (VATMOSS): To do so, the correct VAT rate (According to your visitors location) is loaded in your EDD checkout page.
+Also, its make sure the billing address and your visitor location match to use them as two factor validation for the applied VAT rate.

 = Features =
+The plugin adds the following features to your Easy Digital Downloads VAT/TAX management.

 * **Identify your customers' locations**: The plugin will record evidence of your customer's location, using their billing address and their IP address (via a GeoIP lookup).
-This information will be save in EDD Payments table and easily exported into CSV file.
+This information is save in EDD Payments table and easily exported into CSV file.

 * **Evidence is recorded:** The information that was used to calculate VAT and customer location (Billing Country and Geo IP Location) is displayed in the EDD order screen in the back-end.

 * **Maintaining each country's VAT rates:** If enable, the plugin will download once a month the updated list of VAT Rates using SSL is possible.

-= How this product works =
+= How this plugin works =
-The EDD EU VAT Compliance plugin updates the EDD checkout process and load the VAT rate according to your customer billing address from a list of EU vat rates that (if you enable so) it will be updated once a month.
-Also, two pieces of non contradictory evidence are recorded for each sale: The Billing address and customer's Geo Located country.
+The plugin updates the Easy Digital Downloads checkout process and load the VAT rate according to your customer billing address from a list of EU vat rates that can be automatically updated once a month.
+Also, as required by EU TAX Regulations (VATMOSS), two pieces of non contradictory evidence are recorded for each sale: The Billing address and customer's Geo Located country.
 You can use this information as evidence for EU Digital products VAT regime.

 = About GeoIP location =
-Your visitor country will be pull by checking your visitor IP on data from one of two places:
+Your visitor country is identify by checking your visitor IP on data from one of two places:

 1. If GeoLite2 database by MaxMind is available it would be used in first place.
 2. If the database is not present the following online services will be used: